Greg4cr/sbse-sigsoft-standard/README.md

 ## Examples of Acceptable Deviations

- - The number of trials can be constrained by available time or experimental resources, in cases where experiments are time-consuming to repeat or have human elements.
+ - The number of trials can be constrained by the time available or by the experimental resources, in cases where experiments are time-consuming to repeat or have human elements.
 In such cases, multiple trials are still ideal, but a limited number of trials can be justified as long as the limitations are disclosed, and as long as the possible effects of stochasticity are discussed.
  - The use of industrial case studies is important in demonstrating the real-world application of a proposed technique, but industrial data generally cannot be shared.
 In such cases, it is recommended that a small open-source example be prepared and distributed as part of a replication package to demonstrate how the approach can be applied.

 ## Antipatterns